Buddhism in Croatia

-The first Croatian Buddhist group was founded in Zagreb in the 80's.
+The first group of the Croatia's smallest Buddhist minority was established in Zagreb on 1970s, a precursor of today's Dharmaloka Buddhist Community.
 Several groups have formed since, affiliated with different traditions.
-Estimates of the number of Buddhists in Croatia vary from 500 to 1000, depending on the definition.
 At present, active Buddhist groups are working to establish foundational practices and communities in major cities.
-Traditions represented presently are Nyingma and Rime (nonsectarian) of Tibetan Buddhism, Shingon and Zen of Japanese Buddhism, and Ch'an of Chinese Buddhism.
+The main three traditions represented presently are Nyingma and Rime (nonsectarian) of Tibetan Buddhism, Shingon and Zen of Japanese East Asian Buddhism, and Chan of Chinese Buddhism.